waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Conclusion:** Hypothesis denied.
 The player cannot reach the boulders from the elevated platform at (6, 13).
 The tool failed because it doesn't account for map elevation and reachability.
 I must find another path to the ground level where the boulders are located.
 The likely path is the ladder down to B4F at (9, 7).

 ## C. Future Development Ideas
-- **Puzzle Identifier Agent:** Create an agent that parses the `map_xml_string` to automatically identify puzzles (like boulder/switch combos or spinner mazes) and output their key coordinates.
+- **Puzzle Identifier Tool:** Create a tool that parses the `map_xml_string` to automatically identify puzzles (like boulder/switch combos or spinner mazes) and output their key coordinates.
 This would streamline using solver tools.
+(Correction: This must be a tool, not an agent, because it involves parsing raw XML data, which is a computational task.)